ChuckHeintzelman/getting-stuff-done-laravel-code/README.md

 Each branch in this repository contains source code as it is at the end of each chapter named in the branch.

-This is from Chapter 51 - The RemoveTaskCommand
+This is from Chapter 5@ - The MoveTaskCommand

 Changes in this chapter:

-* Created RemoveTaskCommand
+* Created MoveTaskCommand
-* Added new command to start/artisan.php
+* Added to artisan